About the snakes that can be found in France

 Your pets and animals are also vulnerable to snake bite, if you suspect that your animal has been injured by a snake contact your vet without delay.

-The regional information gives the main areas of distribution, species may be found outside of these areas perhaps as a result of accidental or deliberate transportation.
+The regional information gives the main areas of distribution, species may be found outside of these areas as result of climate change or perhaps as a result of accidental or deliberate transportation.